microsoft/azure-maven-plugins/azure-functions-maven-plugin/README.md

 > Default staging directory is `${project.basedir}/target/azure-functions/${function-app-name}/`

 #### `azure-functions:add`
-- Create new Java function and add to current project.
+- Create a new Java function and add to the current project.
-- You will be prompted to choose template and enter parameters.
+- You will be prompted to choose a template and enter parameters.
 Templates for below triggers are supported as of now:
     - HTTP Trigger
     - Azure Storage Blob Trigger
     - Azure Storage Queue Trigger